 You can see the lines drawn underneath the labels, purchase information and sales information.
 Then, even lower in the window, the circled areas denoting the appropriate accounts for each type of transaction.

-With this setup, QuickBooks will know which account to use depending upon what type of form is selected for a transaction.
-Checks and bills will cause it to use the expense account, invoices and sales receipts will be posted to the income account.
+With this setup, QuickBooks will know which account to use depending upon the type of form selected for a transaction.
+Checks and bills will cause it to use the expense account, invoices and sales receipts will post to the income account.

 The reason for this setup is to allow the comparison of income and expense for a certain item.
 Let’s create an expense and income for a particular job, Kristy Abercrombie’s Kitchen.
-We’ll create then invoice the customer for the electrical work.
+We’ll create an expense and then invoice the customer for the electrical work.

 A bill is created using the Items tab (as shown) rather than the Expenses tab.
-As you can see, the Electrical item shown before has been used to create an expense for this project in the amount of $588.75.
+As you can see, the Electrical item shown earlier in this article has been used to create an expense for this project in the amount of $588.75.